LAGSL 2020 ADMISSION REQUIREMENTS

-- Letter of Attestation for applicants who have graduated and/or completed their prescribed course of undergraduate studies but have not received their degrees
+- Letter of Attestation for applicants who have graduated and/or completed their prescribed course of undergraduate studies (December 2019) but have not received their degrees.

-- A statement of career interest in law of not less than 2000 words
+- A statement of career interest in law of up to 2000 words.

 - Foreign Students or Liberians with Undergraduate degrees in a foreign language must provide an official translation of the transcript along with any other required documentation.
 Transcripts must be on a 4.00 scale.

-- All new applicants are to follow the procedures outlined in A & B.
+All new applicants are to follow the procedures outlined in 1, 2, & 3.

 METHODS OF TAKING WRITTEN EXAMS